-Deputy Attorney General Rod Rosenstein recently announced at the New York City Bar Association's White Collar Crime Institute and at the American Conference Institute's New York Conference on the FCPA, a new DOJ policy that "encourages coordination among [DOJ] components and other enforcement agencies when imposing multiple penalties for the same conduct."
+Deputy Attorney General Rod Rosenstein announced on May 9, first at the New York City Bar Association's White Collar Crime Institute and later in the day at the American Conference Institute's 20th Anniversary New York Conference on the Foreign Corrupt Practices Act, a new U.S. Department of Justice policy that "encourages coordination among [DOJ] components and other enforcement agencies when imposing multiple penalties for the same conduct."
 Rosenstein noted that where a company is accountable to multiple regulatory bodies, there is "a risk of repeated punishments that may exceed what is necessary to rectify the harm and deter future violations."
 The policy is aimed at discouraging "disproportionate enforcement of laws by multiple authorities," which Rosenstein likened to "piling on" in football.
 It encourages coordination among multiple authorities to achieve "an overall equitable result."

 Although presented as a "new policy," Rosenstein made clear that "coordination is not new" for the DOJ.
-He noted that while "[s]ometimes government authorities coordinate well . . . [o]ther times, joint or parallel investigations by multiple agencies sound less like singing in harmony, and more like competing attempts to sing a solo."
+He noted that while "[s]ometimes government authorities coordinate well ... [o]ther times, joint or parallel investigations by multiple agencies sound less like singing in harmony, and more like competing attempts to sing a solo."
 He indicated the policy was intended to provide support to DOJ attorneys "in coordinating internally and with other agencies to achieve reasonable and proportionate outcomes in major corporate investigations" and that he believes that "many federal, state, local and foreign authorities that work with us are interested in joining our efforts to show leadership in this area."

 Rosenstein explained that "the new policy discourages 'piling on' by instructing [DOJ] components to appropriately coordinate with one another and with other enforcement agencies in imposing multiple penalties on a company in relation to investigations of the same misconduct."
 Rosenstein also advised that agencies should consider whether it is more valuable to allocate resources to "additional enforcement against an old scheme" or other "new" investigations.
 Rosenstein stated that "piling on" can "deprive a company of the benefits of certainty and finality ordinarily available through a full and final settlement," and further noted the impact on innocent employees, customers, and investors who also "seek to resolve problems and move on."